michielvoo/docker/Readme.md

 Docker images maintained in this repository:

-- [aws](aws) - AWS Tools for PowerShell on Alpine Linux, for provisioning AWS resources
+- [aws](aws) - AWS Tools for PowerShell on Alpine Linux, for provisioning AWS resources and deploying applications to AWS
-- [az](az) - Azure PowerShell on Alpine Linux, for provisioning Azure resources
+- [az](az) - Azure PowerShell on Alpine Linux, for provisioning Azure resources and deploying applications to Azure
 - [hugo](hugo) - Hugo Extended and Git on Alpine Linux, for building static websites

 ## Contributing